 Students are expected to notify course faculty and/or clinical instructors of both planned and unanticipated absences from classes and clinical experiences.
 Students are expected to attempt to speak directly with course faculty concerning all absences.
 Planned absences for personal, university, or Craigmiles School of Nursing functions should be discussed with nursing faculty well in advance of the absence.
-Due to the complexity of orientation to the course the first couple weeks of each term, late registration after two weeks a nursing course has begun is not permitted.
+Due to the complexity of orientation to nursing courses the first couple weeks of each term, late registration more than two weeks after regular nursing courses have begun is not permitted.